 - Your desk is [wherever the desk is].
-When you get to the office give your manager, [manager’s name], a ring; they’ll help you get settled in.
+When you get to the office, give your manager, [manager’s name], a ring.
+They’ll help you get settled in.

 - When choosing your outfit, don’t be stressed!
 Our dress code is “whatever makes you feel comfortable”—but shirts and shoes are a must.

-- To finish up final bits of paperwork, please bring your Social Security card and birth certificate (just this once).
+- To finish up the final bits of paperwork, please bring your Social Security card and birth certificate (just this once).

 If you have any questions before you start, feel free to email or call.
 We’re glad you’re here!

 We recommend keeping this email short and sweet and ending it with an action item, like an invitation to lunch or a happy hour.
 Take a look at this template: